SouthernMethodistUniversity/ds_1300/_sources/book/04_github_and_initial_setup.md

 * [Version Control with Git](http://faculty.smu.edu/csc/workshops/2020/summer/git/)
 * [Getting Started with GitHub](https://docs.github.com/en/github/getting-started-with-github)

-## Initial Setup Your Repository and Python Environment
+## Initial Setup of Your Repository and Python Environment

 1. Go to the [GitHub repository for our class Jupyter notebooks](https://github.com/SouthernMethodistUniversity/ds_1300_notebooks).
 2. Select "Fork".
 This will create a personal copy of the repository.